wcysai/starter-hugo-academic/content/publication/localsample/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: to appear in the 37th ACM-SIAM Symposium on Discrete Algorithms (SODA 2026)
+publication: in the 37th ACM-SIAM Symposium on Discrete Algorithms (SODA 2026)

 abstract:
 # Display this page in the Featured widget?